ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

 The go-to serialization approach in Python is the **pickle** module.
 Pickle is very general, especially if you use variants like [cloudpickle][4].
 However, it does not satisfy requirements 1, 3, 4, or 5.
+Alternatives like **json** satisfy 5, but not 1-4.

-**Our Approach:** We chose to use the [Apache Arrow][2] format as our underlying data representation and to build libraries for mapping general Python objects to and from the Arrow format.
+**Our Approach:** To satisfy requirements 1-5, we chose to use the [Apache Arrow][2] format as our underlying data representation.
+In collaboration with the Apache Arrow team, we built [libraries][7] for mapping general Python objects to and from the Arrow format.
 Some properties of this approach:

 - The data layout is language independent (requirement 5).
 - Offsets into a serialized data blob can be computed in constant time without